How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Panchakarma Treatments (massage) 2.5 hours daily!

-Close your eyes for a moment and imagine not one but two therapists, 4 hands in a synchronized massage of your body from head to toe with warm herbal oils.
+Close your eyes for a moment and imagine not one but two therapists and four hands massaging your body in a synchronized pattern from head to toe with warm herbal oils.

 Next, imagine an aromatic steam bath followed by warm herbal oil pouring over your forehead.
 (Picture courtesy Ayurveda Health Retreat.)

-“My mind drifted to a special place, a place that was profoundly calming.
+“My mind drifted to a special place that was profoundly calming.
 From there, I looked down and saw myself on the table.
-I could see the stream of warm oil as it poured onto my forehead.
-I wasn’t intending for it to happen.
+I could see the warm oil stream pouring onto my forehead.
+I didn’t intend for it to happen.
 It happened of its own accord.
-It was my first out-of-body experience.” – Marie Goff
+It was my first out-of-body experience.” – Marie Goff.

 Studies show that the ancient Panchakarma practice removes 50% of toxins from the body in just a few days.
 Read more at Ayurveda Health Retreat.

-With my treatment scheduled in the mornings, I arrived for lunch a few times in my bathrobe, my oil-drenched hair wrapped in a towel!
+With my morning treatment scheduled, I arrived for lunch a few times in my bathrobe, my oil-drenched hair wrapped in a towel.

 Energy Healing

 Hearing about the incredible transformations of fellow guests after sessions with a healing energy practitioner, I added a session to my schedule.
 The practitioner assists guests with removing negative energy caused by past traumatic events.
-It’s a powerful experience to remove trauma and leads to overall wellbeing and joy.
+Removing trauma is a powerful experience, leading to overall well-being and joy.

 About Ayurveda Health Retreat

 Richard A. Masla founded Ayurveda Health Retreat in 2001.
 His mission as an Ayurvedic Practitioner is to “share the wisdom of Ayurveda and Yoga in a spirit of healing, love, transformation, and service.”
 He’s helped thousands of people attain healthy living with his knowledge of Ayurveda.
-Richard began studying Yoga and Ayurveda at the age of 17, traveling to India at the age of 21 with his spiritual teacher Swami Prabhupada who is widely regarded as a Vedic scholar, translator, and teacher.
-He also studied with Dr. Vasant Lad at the Ayurvedic Institute in New Mexico and in 1994, graduated as a Doctor of Naturopathic Medicine from Clayton College.
+Richard began studying Yoga and Ayurveda at 17, traveling to India at 21 with his spiritual teacher, Swami Prabhupada, widely regarded as a Vedic scholar, translator, and teacher.
+He also studied with Dr. Vasant Lad at the Ayurvedic Institute in New Mexico and, in 1994, graduated as a Doctor of Naturopathic Medicine from Clayton College.
 (Picture courtesy Ayurveda Health Retreat.)

-Guests of the Ayurveda Health Retreat come from all walks of life.
-During my stay, I met two young Mothers, a corporate leader, and a veterinarian.
-Ayurvedic Practitioners are members of the National Ayurvedic Medical Association.
-Many guests and practitioners were born or have origins in places such as Brazil, India, Africa, Poland, and Peru, to name a few.
+Retreat guests come from all walks of life.
+I met young mothers, corporate leaders, and other professionals.
+Practitioners are members of the National Ayurvedic Medical Association.
+In addition to the United States, many guests and practitioners were born or have origins in Brazil, India, Africa, Poland, and Peru, to name a few.

-Even though we’d just met, I felt as if I’d known many of them all my life.
+Even though we’d just met, I felt like I’d known many of them all my life.

 Despite our busy schedules, Samone, Ritu, and I managed an excursion to the beautiful freshwater springs nearby.